akshat-31415/meal_planner/README.md

-# 🍽️ Calorie Tracker App
+# 🍽️ Meal Planner App

 A simple full-stack web application to register users, log in securely using JWT authentication, and track meal plans.
 Built with Go (Gin), PostgreSQL, and a minimal HTML/CSS/JS frontend.